-Galvanic corrosion is a localised corrosion mechanism by which metals can be preferentially corroded.
+Galvanic corrosion or Bimetallic Corrosion is a localised corrosion mechanism by which metals can be preferentially corroded.
 Sometimes is also called metal to metal corrosion or bimetallic corrosion.

 This type or form of corrosion has the potential to attack junctions of metals, or regions where one construction metal is changed to another.
 Frequently this condition arises because different metals are more easily fabricated into certain forms; an example might be a door frame manufactured from aluminium extrusions (aluminium extrudes extremely well into architectural sections), but with a door handle fabricated from stainless steel tube to exploit its higher strength and abrasion resistance.

-This type of corrosion is well known to most designers, specifiers and fabricators, but often the only rule in force for Galvanic Corrosion prevention is "don't mix metals".
+This type of corrosion is well known to most designers, specifiers and fabricators, but often the only rule in force for is "don't mix metals".

 What Conditions are Needed